 While attending open days with your child may have become the norm (academics say around 90 percent of parents now 'tag-along'), it is in fact, a very recent trend.
-However, with many parents in the UAE planning to accompany their children to this year's open days, we thought it a good idea to jump on the debate with teachers, academics, parents and students themselves...
+Covid-19 aside, many parents in the UAE now accompany their children to open days, so we thought it a good idea to jump on the debate with teachers, academics, parents and students themselves...

 For those who do wish to accompany their child, she says, “some universities offer separate activities for parents - and there would probably be no need for you to stay with your son or daughter throughout the open day.
 In particular, she or he might be happier speaking to academic staff on her/his own.”

 She goes on to recommend,“finding a place where she/he feels happy and at home, and that the course feels right for her/him, and that she/he feels confident in being there… Open days are, among other things, marketing opportunities for universities so your daughter/son will need to cut through the surface glitter to work out what the universities are actually about.

 "For the record, I didn't accompany my daughter to any open days and just accompanied my son to one and stayed out of the way when he talked to an academic).
 Both have now graduated and I think they both made the right choices although, as their parent, I naturally worried about them a lot.”

 While many parents feel the significant financial investment in their child’s education means they can, and indeed are entitled to attend the open day, many remain adamant that irrespective of how much money you intend to spend on your child’s education, it doesn't give you any financial claim to intrude on their space.

 However, cash spent on a university degree is still an important investment decision, and in reality how many eighteen year-olds have the world experience to see the ‘complete picture?
 For many UAE based parents, the costs are even higher, with international tuition fees and regular flights home inflating costs exponentially.